ziemen4/z-notes/content/draft/1bcfba33-86c3-4ac1-aec4-385871f813b2/index.md

 > How should we choose the codewords $x$ in order to get the best tradeoff between signature size and verification time?

 The idea is as follows: Since verifying signatures is what we will have to do in the Verification Algorithm of our proving system, can we make the verification very fast while keeping the signature size small?
-In other words, could we encode in a way where the signer makes most of the work but without requiring us to decrease the number of hash-chain steps $2^w$?
+In other words, could we encode in a way where the signer does most of the work but without requiring us to decrease the number of hash-chain steps $2^w$?

 The answer is yes!
 By forcing the encoding to lie in the top layers of the hypercube (very close to the chain ends), we force the signer to do the heavy lifting (hashing many times), while the verifier only needs to compute a few remaining hashes.